ChatGPT – A Look at the Potential of AI Technologies

 According to its creator OpenAI, ChatGPT is a large language model that has been trained to interact with users conversationally.
 It can answer follow-up questions, admit when it has made a mistake, challenge incorrect premises, and even reject inappropriate requests.

-The model was trained using Reinforcement Learning from Human Feedback, optimizing its responses based on the feedback from human AI trainers.
-That is to say, as ChatGPT responded to the training process, humans told the AI how its output could be improved, and through those interactions, it built a reward model that helps it conform to those preferences more frequently and more fully.
+The model was trained using Reinforcement Learning from Human Feedback, optimizing its responses based on the feedback from human AI technologies trainers.
+That is to say, as ChatGPT responded to the training process, humans told the AI technologies how their output could be improved, and through those interactions, it built a reward model that helps it conform to those preferences more frequently and more fully.

 It has its limitations, of course.
 One is accuracy.
 While everyone is busy posting the amazing answers they’ve received to the strangest questions they’ve posed to the bot, to be clear, ChatGPT doesn’t nail it 100% of the time.
 At its core, it’s predicting the words that come next in a sentence, not scouring the web or fact-checking itself.
 So while some answers may seem correct, it’s still best to get a second opinion.